mbmccormick/mbmccormick.github.io/_posts/2010-09-14-configure-dropbox-to-sync-your-entire-documents-folder.md

 ---
 layout: post
-title: 'Configure Dropbox to Sync Your Entire Documents Folder'
+title: "Configure Dropbox to Sync Your Entire Documents Folder"
 ---

 I recently decided to switch my online backup solution from [Syncplicity](http://syncplicity.com/) to [Dropbox](http://www.dropbox.com/).
 The web interface that Dropbox has is just beautiful and well worth the switch, not to mention that it seems to be much more lightweight and sync my files a lot faster.
 The only thing I did not like about Dropbox is that I was forced to use the "My Dropbox" folder for all of my syncing, something I did not want to do.